-When I represent a buyer it is my objective to see that my client has all the information they need to make an informed decision about the property they are purchasing.
-I can access county records, mls history of sales and I often get quite a bit of information from the listing agent about the seller's motivation and urgency to sell.
-I discuss all information with the buyer so that we can make an offer that is likely to be accepted by the seller.
+When we represent a buyer it is our objective to see that our client has all the information they need to make an informed decision about the property they are purchasing.
+We can access county records, mls history of sales and we often get quite a bit of information from the listing agent about the seller's motivation and urgency to sell.
+We discuss all information with the buyer so that we can make an offer that is likely to be accepted by the seller.

 If the listing agent is doing their job in representing the seller, they cannot share this information with you as it would be detrimental to the interest of the seller, their client.